Microelectronic-Technologies/MeTIOTCommunication/docs/PYTHON_LIB_GUIDE.md

 > [!NOTE]
 > **Prerequisite:** You must first follow [Connecting to a Device](#connecting-to-a-device) creating a client, connecting, **and** fetching the device protocol.

 1. **Define a Handler:** Create a function to process the incoming data object.
+You will likely have different functions for each device type you expect to handle.
     ```py
-    def unique_device_update_handler(packet):
+    def my_update_handler(header, data):
-        print("Received Packet")
-        # 1. Use the protocol handler to strip protocol overhead and extract header/data
-        header, data = protocol.deconstruct_packet(packet)
+        print(f"Received message with header: {header}")

         match header:
-            case MalformedPacketNotification:
-                # Example: If a malformed packet is received (Header 0xFF), re-send most recent packet.
-                newPacket = protocol.fetch_last_packet()
-                client.send_packet(newPacket)
-            case DataTransfer:
+            case MeTIOT.Header.DataTransfer:
-                # 2. Use the protocol handler to interpret the Data Payload (Sub-Headers) into a dictionary
+                # Use the protocol handler to interpret the raw bytes into a dictionary
-                dataDict = protocol.interpret_data(data)
+                telemetry = protocol.interpret_data(data)
+                print(f"Temperature: {telemetry['Temperature_C']} C")

+            case MeTIOT.Header.MalformedPacketNotification:
+                print("Device reported a communication error.")
+                # Since the library is stateless, you must track your
+                # last sent packet locally if you wish to re-send it.

             case _:
-                # Handle other unique device commands as defined by the protocol
+                # Handle other commands defined in the API Reference
                 pass
     ```

 2. **Register the Handler:** Attach the handler to the client instance.
     ```py
-    client.on_data_received(unique_device_update_handler)
+    # --- To assign all devices the same handler ---
+    client.on_data_received(my_update_handler)

+    #   OR
+    # --- To assign different devices types unique handlers ---
+    #
+    # devType = client.get_device_type() # Fetch the current device type
+    #
+    # if (devType == MeTIOT.DeviceType.FISH_TANK):
+    #     client.on_data_received(fish_tank_update_handler)
+    # elif (devType == MeTIOT.DeviceType.UNKNOWN):
+    #     print("Unknown device type.
+Assigning generic handler")
+    #     client.on_data_received(generic_update_handler)
     ```

-3. **Start Listening:** The client will automatically start a background thread to listen for messages.
+    **Behind the Scenes:** The client initiates a background listener thread to monitor the socket.
+When a message is detected, the library automatically handles the decoding and verification (CRC/COBS).
+It segregated the payload into its `header` and `data` components and dispatches them directly to your handler.

 ## Sending Commands